berkes/berkes.github.com/_posts/2018-02-15-making-a-case-for-javascript-mining.markdown

 You did not need to register with PayPal, or pay fees to a credit card-company.
 You did not have to buy some token or currency on an exchange.
-Did not have to install a special browser to donate, there were wallets to top-up, no copies of ID-cards to send to some server (that will be hacked in some future) because of KYC-money-laundering-regulations.
+Did not have to install a special browser to donate, there were no wallets to top-up, no copies of ID-cards to send to some server (that will be hacked in some future) because of KYC-money-laundering-regulations.
 No secret keys to back-up, no wallets that can get hacked, or twelve-words-backup-phrases to securely store away in that safe you